RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	headers	are	very	similar	column	names	and represent	information	about	the	data	and	how	it	is	organized	or categorized.
 They	are	also	considered	metadata	and	descriptive	in nature.

-### Question # 43 - Different	types	of	cloud	deployment	models	use	different	types	of	storagefrom	traditional	data	centers,	along	with	many	new	types	of	software platforms	for	deploying	applications	and	configurations.
+### Question # 43 - Different	types	of	cloud	deployment	models	use	different	types	of	storage from	traditional	data	centers,	along	with	many	new	types	of	software platforms	for	deploying	applications	and	configurations.
 Which	of	the following	is	NOT	a	storage	type	used	within	a	cloud	environment?
 A.	Docker
 B.	Object
 C.	Structured